TobyPDE/libjungle/README.md

 based on an already learned model.
 Please see ```./jungle help [command]``` for detailed information about the arguments individual commands accept.

-### Learn a jungle
+### Train a jungle
-You can use the 'learn' command in order to learn a new jungle.
-The following command will learn a decision jungle of 8 DAGs from the file `training_set.txt` and will save the model to the file `model.txt`:
+You can use the 'train' command in order to train a new jungle.
+The following command will train a decision jungle of 8 DAGs from the file `training_set.txt` and will save the model to the file `model.txt`:
 ```shell
 $ ./jungle train training_set.txt model.txt -M=8